divamgupta/mtl_girnet/README.md

 ### Using GIRNet

 To use GIRNet, import GIRNet.py in your project.
-Refer the following snipped
+Refer the following snippet :

 ```python
 # Define the aux LSTMs